classgraph/classgraph/classgraph-vfs/README.md

 faster on Windows and is not on Linux or macOS, where it can be slower, so it is used on Windows only.
 See the
 [memory mapping benchmark](https://github.com/classgraph/classgraph/wiki/Memory-Mapping-Benchmark).
-How the mapping is released depends on the JDK: on JDK 22 or later it is unmapped the moment the `Vfs` is closed, by closing the `java.lang.foreign.Arena` that mapped it.
-Below JDK 22 there is no way to unmap a file on demand that is safe to call while another thread is still reading it -- the only method that can, `Unsafe::invokeCleaner`, frees the address range whether or not anything is reading it, and a thread that reads one byte afterwards takes a SIGSEGV that kills the JVM.
-So closing the `Vfs` drops the references to the mapping instead, and the JDK's own cleaner unmaps the file once it finds the last of them gone.
-Windows refuses to delete, rename or overwrite a file while it is mapped, so on Windows below JDK 22 closing the `Vfs` also asks for a garbage collection, to release the mappings promptly rather than whenever a collection next happens to run.
-That is best
+A mapped file is unmapped when the `Vfs` that mapped it is closed, on every JDK version: on JDK 22 or later by closing the `java.lang.foreign.Arena` that mapped it, and below that by `Unsafe::invokeCleaner`, the only method there is that can unmap a file on demand.
+That method frees the address range whether or not anything is still reading it, and a thread that reads one byte afterwards takes a SIGSEGV that kills the JVM, so below JDK 22 a file is left mapped while a `CloseableByteBuffer` that the caller has not closed yet is still a view of it, and the last such buffer to be closed unmaps the file instead.
+This matters on Windows, which refuses to delete, rename or overwrite a file while it is mapped: a close that returned with the files it had mapped still mapped would leave them locked.)
-effort: nothing below JDK 22 can unmap a file on demand, and nothing can observe that the collector has done it.)

 What that is worth depends on the access pattern.
 Bulk decompression still parallelizes reasonably well under `ZipFile`, because inflation happens outside the monitor and dominates the time.
 Entry